Mobile Application - Moderator

 1. Enter information in the provided fields.

-1. When the event is successfully created, a code is generated that may be passed on to other moderators and participants.
-This allows numerous moderators to join an event; these moderators will have the ability to create polls, allow speaking, etc. When the code is generated, the clipboard icon allows the event creator to copy and paste the code as desired for email, text, etc.
+When the event is successfully created, a code is generated that may be passed on to other moderators and participants.
+When the code is generated, the clipboard icon allows the event creator to copy and paste the code as desired for email, text, etc.

 Schedule an Online Event